 - These rustic table runners to add the perfect touch to the treat or gift tables

 - This set of reusable glass bottles with lids and straws for the party guests

-- Tractors on the Farm – Tractors are a staple on most farms, so if your child is a big fan of farm life, they may love it if you make tractors the main decor of their barnyard party.
-The great thing is that you can mix and match plenty of the decorations above, keep your color scheme open for boys and girls or narrow it down to the traditional green farm tractor.
+- Tractors on the Farm – Tractors are a staple on most farms.
+If your child is a big fan of farm life, they may love to have it as background.
+You have the freedom to mix and match decorations (like the ones above), keeping the color scheme versatile for both boys and girls.
+Alternatively, you can go with the classic green farm tractor theme.
 To get started, here’s a tractor and Barn cupcake stand, which goes great with this Happy Birthday tractor garland.
 Of course, if you want to make clean up easy, you can opt for this tractor plate, cup, and napkin set.

-- County Fair – If you’ve ever seen the movie Charlotte’s Web, then you know that the county fair and farm life go hand in hand.
-For a little twist on the traditional barnyard theme, you can deck your party out county fair style.
-The best thing about the county fair theme is that you can piece together items you already have and repurpose them into party decorations.
-If you’re feeling stuck or don’t think you have anything on hand, you’d be surprised at just how simple it is.
-For example, you could purchase a colorful banner garland like this one, but you could make one with only some string or rope, and some old T-shirts.
-Cut the shirts into triangles, and make two holes along one edge, several inches apart, and string the colored triangles onto the rope.
-Your treat table will look just like the food court at the fair when you use any of these fun disposables for snacks and food.
+- County Fair – If you’ve ever seen the movie Charlotte’s Web, you know county fairs and farm life go hand in hand.
+For a little twist on the traditional barnyard theme, deck your party out county-fair style.
+The best thing is, you can just piece together items you already have and repurpose them into ornaments.
+You’d be surprised at just how simple it is.
+For example, you could purchase a colorful banner garland like this one, or make one yourself with only some string or rope, and some old T-shirts.
+Cut the shirts into triangles, make two holes along one edge, several inches apart, and string the colored triangles onto the rope.
+Your treat table will look just like the food court at the fair if you incorporate any of these fun components for snacks and food.